Asif Kapadia: Early life and education

 Kapadia has said he sees himself as a Londoner ("a Hackney lad"), northern European, with Indian family heritage.
-These unique characteristics helped to make him stand out as a film-maker when he was starting out.
+These unique characteristics helped to make him stand out as a filmmaker when he was starting out.

-“I’ve always tried to do things differently – because my point of view is different.
+I've always tried to do things differently – because my point of view is different.

-“I don’t come from private school, I don’t come from money.
+I don't come from private school, I don't come from money.
 My family were not in the film industry.
-I’m not white, I’m brown, and my background is Muslim.
+I'm not white, I'm brown, and my background is Muslim.
 My family are from India and are quite religious.

-“As the youngest of five kids, my parents kind of let me do what I wanted to do.
-I was able to have a point of view, I wasn’t told, ‘You must do this’: I picked what I wanted to study, I never did A-levels.
-When I was at university, I would always argue with the tutors, because I would kind of have to do what they told me to do.
+As the youngest of five kids, my parents kind of let me do what I wanted to do.
+I was able to have a point of view, I wasn't told, 'You must do this': I picked what I wanted to study, I never did A-levels.

-“Things like that were just me going, ‘I don’t feel that’s right, I’m gonna do this’.
-So I’m quite stubborn, I guess.”